-A sociology program’s length will differ depending on a number of factors, including the type of degree and the mode of study.
+A sociology program's length will differ depending on a number of factors, including the type of degree and the mode of study.
 There are four different sociology degree levels that you can choose from, depending on your ultimate career goal.
 It is important to understand the differences between the degree levels to make an informed decision.
 Each has different sociology course requirements with regards to the number of credits, research requirements, and the depth of study.

 The sections below provide crucial details about the coursework and the length associated with each sociology degree level.

 Basically, certificate programs in sociology are designed to serve two main purposes.
 One, they provide an introduction to sociology for students who want to pursue a career in the field.
 Second, the programs can help professionals expand their knowledge of a specific subject in sociology.
 Typical coursework in the certificate in sociology include: